This Supernatural feature contains MAJOR spoilers up to and including the series finale.

 Watch if you like: Alternate timelines, wishes gone wrong

 In this episode, Sam and Dean are pulled into a parallel universe where they are the actors Jared Padalecki and Jensen Ackles, the stars of the TV show Supernatural.
 The story takes the highest of high concepts and makes it work beautifully, including an appearance from Padalecki’s real life wife and former co-star Genevieve Padalecki and Misha Collins sending himself up gloriously.
+There’s even a clip of a much younger Jensen Ackles on Days Of Our Lives thrown in.
 A joy from start to finish.

 Best moment: Sam and Dean trying to act.
 They are not good at it.